-Level 3 Advanced Courses:
+Level 3 Courses:

-A minimum of 5 GCSEs at grade 9-5 or above in different subjects including English and Maths are required for a student to study A Level and Level 3 Vocational qualifications.
+A minimum of 5 GCSEs at grade 9-5, including English and Maths, are required for a student to study A Level and Level 3 Vocational qualifications.
 A grade 6 or above is desirable for some subjects.
-Students will also have the option of studying the EPQ and a variety of enrichment activities along with a comprehensive programme of Careers Education, Information and Training
+Students will also have the option of studying the EPQ and a variety of enrichment activities along with a comprehensive programme of Careers Education, Information and Guidance